 But, like all LS Corvette engines, more can be squeezed from these beautiful LS6 engines.
 The LS6 is essentially a hot-rodded-up version of the LS1.
 But wait, there’s more!
 Improve the intake and exhaust, install a stiffer cam, and a few other goodies, and you can blow past the C6 Z06 505-horsepower level.

 Perhaps lower the car some, and you don’t need to do much more than a front splitter and rear spoiler.
-So, the basic look of the C5 Z06 is already serious looking.
-Maybe machine-faced wheels and hood vents if you don’t mind cutting up your Z06.
+So, the basic look of the C5 Z06 is already seriously looking.
+Maybe machine-faced wheels and hood vents, if you don’t mind cutting up your Z06.
 A tricked-out C5 Z06 can be a real head-turner!

 Corvette is arguably the ultimate Detroit Cinderella success story.
 The car’s performance has ebbed and flowed up and down over the decades and has been on the chopping block many times.
 But like Star Trek, it’s a survivor!
 And with 70 years of cars to pick and choose from, it’s never been better pick’ns for under-appreciated, under-valued Corvettes!